 The search refinement provided by aspect filters are especially useful in searches for tickets and products.

 The Finding API does not return mature content in the response.
 All items from categories marked for mature users are filtered out and not returned in the response.

 The Finding Service is supported in the eBay Sandbox environment, but the Production environment is preferred for testing.
 Since the Finding API does not modify any item or user data, you can safely test your application with calls to the live eBay site.
 The Production environment also has more comprehensive and pertinent data.

 For more information about testing, refer to Testing Overview in the Making a Finding API Call document.

-Refer to the Call Reference for a list of calls in the Finding API.
-The Call Reference includes the following information:
+Refer to the API Reference for a list of calls in the Finding API.
+The API Reference includes the following information:

-You can get more information about the eBay Finding API at these locations:
+You can get more information about the Finding API at these locations: